thedarkart/Arbor-note/notes/Unit-3-Layer-3,4-Protection.md

 ### Spoofed SYN Flood Prevention

 - Any `TCP connection attempt` will be inspected
-— `TCP traffic` to other ports is not allowed through until source is authenticated
+- `TCP traffic` to other ports is not allowed through until source is authenticated
-- T`CP connections` from non-authenticated sources are not allowed through but neither are the sources blocked — Can protect against highly distributed attacks
+- `TCP connections` from non-authenticated sources are not allowed through but neither are the sources blocked
+- Can protect against highly distributed attacks

 ### Spoofed SYN Flood Prevention Automation